vanamayaswanth/Awesome_pdf_prarser/README.md

 | :--- | :--- | :--- |
 | **python-documentai-toolbox** | A Python SDK from Google to simplify interactions with the Google Cloud Document AI API suite, wrapping common operations for easier use. | [GitHub](https://github.com/googleapis/python-documentai-toolbox) |

-### **PDF Text & Data Extraction**
+## 📄 PDF Text & Data Extraction

-These libraries focus on the fundamental task of extracting text, images, and metadata from PDF files.
-They serve as the foundation for many document processing applications.
+> 🔍 Libraries focused on the fundamental task of extracting text, images, and metadata from PDF files.
+The foundation for many document processing applications.

 | Tool | Description | Link |
 | :--- | :--- | :--- |